Medicines are essential in treating diseases, enhancing health, and even saving lives.

 Chemotherapy agents

-Is known to cause stress on hair follicles, potentially even actively damage them, leading to chemotherapy-induced alopecia.
-This is possibly because chemotherapy agents target rapidly dividing cells, because hair follicles are among the fastest growing in the body, they’re often unfortunately affected as well.
-However, hair growth recovery is possible, once chemotherapy is completed.
+Chemotherapy is known to cause stress on hair follicles.
+This is because chemotherapy agents target rapidly dividing cells seen in cancer.
+As hair follicles are among the fastest growing in the body, they’re often unfortunately affected as well.
+However, once chemotherapy is completed, your should recover your hair growth.

 Thyroid Medications

-Medications administered to treat thyroid diseases may also affect the hair, as thyroid hormones have a direct impact on the quality of the follicles.
+Medications administered to treat thyroid diseases may also affect the hair.
 The shedding can also be a result of excessive replacement of the thyroid or over-treatment.

 Which Medical Conditions Also Contribute to Hair Loss?

-Not all hair loss is caused by medication or genetics.
+Not all hair loss is caused by medication.
 In many situations, the hair growth cycle is disrupted by underlying health issues that are silently affecting the hair.
 Depending on their nature, these conditions may damage the scalp directly by attacking the follicles or inducing internal imbalances that ultimately harm hair.
 The first step towards successful treatment and regrowth is to establish the cause.

 Autoimmune Disorders (alopecia areata)